williancn/ProjetoIntegrador-comanda/README.md

 $ npm run start

 # A aplicação será ira rodar e possibilitar pressionar a letra "W" no console para uma versao mobile na web, ou a letra "A" para abrir no emulador do Android Studio
+# É possivel usar as mesmas credencias do FrontEnd Web para logar no app
 ```